Towards direct imaging and orbital parameter estimation of supermassive black hole binaries with spaceborne VLBI: SMBHB detection with BHEX

-The Black Hole Explorer (BHEX) is a sub-millimetre, spaceborne VLBI concept, currently in development, and intended for submission to NASA's Small Explorers (SMEX) programme at the next call for proposals \citep{johnson_black_2024}.
-If accepted, BHEX will detect a black hole's photon ring for the first time.
-The supermassive black holes M87* and Sgr\,A*, the horizon-scale targets of the EHT, are the primary sources for photon ring detection \citep{the_event_horizon_telescope_collaboration_first_2019,event_horizon_telescope_collaboration_first_2022}.

-Binary observation has been identified as a potential activity of the ngEHT \citep{ayzenberg_fundamental_2025}.
-As shown in Fig. \ref{f:pop}, \cite{dorazio_repeated_2018} predict a small number of binary systems may be observable with the ngEHT.
-It should be noted that the model developed by \cite{dorazio_repeated_2018} should be revisited given the recent GW background measurements by the NANOGrav collaboration. \cite{agazie_nanograv_2023} find a strain amplitude of $2.4^{+0.7}_{-0.6} \times 10^{15}$ for a frequency of 1 year$^{-1}$.
-In Fig. 2 of \cite{dorazio_repeated_2018}, they present the predicted GW background from their model.
-For the same frequency, the strain amplitude broadly agrees with the PTA measurements.
-A more thorough examination of the assumptions made should be performed but this preliminary evaluation suggests that the model used to estimate the number of observable sources broadly agrees with the measured GW background.

-Providing baselines with ground antenna exceeding 20,000~km, BHEX will achieve an angular resolution of \(\sim\)6~\(\mu\)as.
-This improvement on current capabilities warrants evaluation of the binary detection prospects of the system.
-The primary advantage of adding BHEX to the array is the finer resolution.
-This will increase the number of resolvable systems and provide beneficial sampling of the \emph{(u,v)} plane on long baselines.
-The inclusion of BHEX observations increases the likelihood that a confident first binary detection will be performed in the near future with VLBI.
+BHEX will utilise a 3.4~m antenna and observe in collaboration with a ground array at an upper ($\sim$320~GHz), and lower ($\sim$86~GHz) frequency band.
+The spacecraft will operate in a polar, medium Earth orbit (MEO), at an altitude of \(\sim\)26562~km.
+Justification for this orbit selection is given by \cite{hudson_toward_2025}.
+The reader is referred to \cite{johnson_black_2024} and the accompanying SPIE papers for more information on the design and operation of the spacecraft.

+In this section, the binary detection prospects of BHEX are evaluated.
+We conduct a preliminary assessment of the detectable binary parameter space, and demonstrate the orbit fitting methodology using synthetic data simulations of BHEX observations for a number of example test cases.

-\subsection{Binary Detection}
+\subsection{Binary detection}

-As an interferometer, BHEX and a ground array of telescopes samples the complex visibility of a target source - the noise-corrupted Fourier transform of its true image.
+As an interferometer, BHEX and a ground array of telescopes samples the complex visibility of a target source -- the noise-corrupted Fourier transform of its true image.
 Detecting a binary first requires discerning two distinct sources in the visibility data.
-Fig. \ref{f:bhex_binaries} shows the observable region of binaries by BHEX, as a function of flux density and solid angle ratio and separation between the primary and secondary components.
-If it is assumed that the flux density of the two black holes scales proportionally with their mass, the y-axis of this plot can be considered as the mass ratio ($q$).
+Fig. \ref{f:bhex_binaries} shows the observable region of binaries by BHEX, as a function of flux density and solid angle ratio ($f$), and separation between the primary and secondary components.
+This figure uses the binary toy model of two Gaussians described in Sect. \ref{ss:orbit_model}.
 The figure depicts the required total flux density of the binary for BHEX to distinguish it from a single Gaussian source.
-A binary detection is defined as when the correlated flux density on BHEX baselines is $3\sigma$ discrepant from the total flux density and also from the flux density of the primary Gaussian source.